Gear to Help You Find Snakes and Take Great Photos

 I carry a Gerber folding knife with 4-5 inch blade or a Ka-bar (Get the Ka-Bar marine issue knife here.).
 There are bears where I go herping, wild cats, and large pythons.
 I am over-cautious and always like to have some sort of weapon on me.
 I envision getting bitten by a 6 meter python and then him wrapping around me quickly – and dying there in a few minutes.
 No thanks!
 Here’s another folding knife I ordered – See it here.

 I usually only bring a GoPro 8 and my iPhone for photography these days.
 My GoPro Hero Black is pretty OK, but there is a better option now, and I’ll be getting it shortly.
 Here is the one I suggest.

 If you’re wondering which DSLR to bring, I have used the Nikon D610 for a couple years of macro photography and videography in the rainforest at night.
 It has been fantastic.
 You need something half-decent in the low-light situations.
 The bigger the sensor, the better.
 Another key indicator would be – if the camera can do 4K video, it will suffice for photos at night while herping.

 You should always bring a charged mobile phone with Thailand SIM card.
-Before you go out at night make sure you download a flashlight app which will allow you to use your flash as a flashlight in an emergency.
+Before you go out at night make sure you download a flashlight app that will allow you to use your flash as a flashlight in an emergency.
 My phone does stunning 4K video – and I highly suggest you get one of the iPhones starting with the very affordable iPhone 6s.
 Colors are warmer than Samsung Galaxy phones – better for instant publishing – no color correction needed.
 The iPhone 6s has higher resolution videos than the iPhone 7, and I think the iPhone 8 as well.
 We use it every chance we get.
 You can pick one up super cheap right now too.